Noroff-FEU-Assignments/project-exam-2-lonsoien/README.md

 I descided to create a card layout for their products on the page, as this looks professional and easy on the eyes.
 For the fonts, I researched a long time, to find the right combination with the headings H1 to stand out and look professional.
 I really liked the font "Roc Grotesk Wide Medium", and chose the rest of the fonts based to fit the heading.
 "Poppins Medium" and "Poppins Bold" and "Poppins Regular" I choose to use on the sub-headings and as the content text.
-I thought it matches also the links and buttons, and didnt feel the need to use any other fonts to the site.
+I thought it matches the links and buttons, and didnt feel the need to use any other fonts to the site.

-As the client really loved the color #DFD4C0 (beige).
-I then started to create the styletile and prototype with finding the best matching with this color.
+The client really loved the color #DFD4C0 (beige).
+I started to create the styletile and prototype with finding the best matching with this color.
 The client wanted to use beige on almost every aspect of the site as background, forms, buttons, and background color on the product images, but after showing a first test prototype, the client agreed to tone down the usage of the same color, and gave me their trust to create the page as web-friendly as possible.

 The designing process took a bit longer than expected as the client did change their mind many times at first, but after showing them some of the design they wanted compared with my input and suggestions, they agreed on my final prototype.
 I placed the header image underneath the H1 heading, as I wanted the visitors of the site to focus on the Environmentbox name first.

 The images the client sent did not have the best quality, but I tried to edit my best to make it "web-friendly".
-In the future I will update the images, as theyr planning a professional photoshoot on their products.
-So here I didnt spent to much time, as the client only could provide what was given on this project.
+In the future I will update the images, as they are planning a professional photoshoot for their products.
+So I didnt spend to much time editing this, as the client only could provide what was given on this project.
-The content and carousel was placed centred on the pages after the clients wished.
+The content and carousel was placed centred on the pages after the clients wishes.
 The client wanted the products pages and project page to have centered content.
 On the homepage its the same type of layout, ecxept the product cards with I changed to have a 2 column space, as I thought this looked neater and more professional.
 A carousel function where used on all the products as this was the neatest way to create a show place for the multiple images for their products.
 All the content on the project pages is listed in the centre of the page with a title, content and a date of the post.
-Sadly I didnt get enough time in the end to solve the issues to get the right endpoint of the feaured media from my wordpress cms.
-The intent was that if wanted, a image also can be added to showpiece the prosject post.
+Sadly I didnt get enough time in the end to solve the issues to get the right endpoint of the feaured media from my wordpress API.
+The intent was that if wanted, a image also can be added to showpiece the project post.
 The login and login form, CORS functionality I decided not to spent to much time to design other on the focus of the simplicity of how to interact with the posts on the dashboard page.